jenkinsci/electricflow-plugin/README.md

 Improvements:

-- Updated the following post build actions by Run and Wait option with possibility to depend of CD job or pipeline outcome:
+- Updated the following post build actions by Run and Wait option with possibility to depend on CD job or pipeline outcome:
   - Run Pipeline
   - Trigger Release
   - Deploy Application